 In reality the immersive experience is excellent and fully envelops the viewer within the content.

 Much discussion went into seating as you would expect for a high end bespoke cinema, finally settling on a custom choice Frontier from Ineva Seating in a raspberry coloured ‘alcantara style’ fabric.
 In addition to recliners the client wished to have additional lumbar support controls added.

 Utilising Control 4 within the design was a conscious decision as a result of the initial consultation process and the client agreed that the consistent C4 GUI architecture would be the best offering for the family to use.
 An iPad Mini running Control 4’s app was housed within an iPort case mounted conveniently above the in room DVD cupboard.

 Alongside this, we installed a single Control 4 keypad that provided direct access to lighting scenes, plus a C4 SR260 remote in order to allow direct user access as an alternative control to iPad.

-We are delighted to announce that ‘The Cavern’ has recently won ‘Best Home Cinema’ for this years CEDIA EMEA Awards.
+We are delighted to announce that this luxury home cinema ‘The Cavern’ has recently won ‘Best Home Cinema’ for this years CEDIA EMEA Awards.

 ‘The judges thought ‘The Cavern’ was a technological triumph’